couchbaselabs/sdk-rfcs/rfc/0021-genericFindQueries.md

 ## Matching on criterias other than `equals`
 By default, all fields in the provided JSON example are matched against by using the `=` N1QL operator.
 What if one wants a different criteria?
 For instance, in our former example, what if I wanted all documents where the name is "Doe" but the age is lesser than 21?

-The `findAll` method could in fact be based on a map between JSON dict keys and Matchers.
+The `findAllLike` method could in fact be based on a map between JSON dict keys and Matchers.
 Each Matcher would wrap the operator and the value(s) to match against.

-The default simplified version of `findAll` would convert the provided example into such a map where all matchers are simple `EQUALS` matchers.
+The default simplified version of `findAllLike` would convert the provided example into such a map where all matchers are simple `EQUALS` matchers.

 ```java
 JsonObject example = JsonObject.create()